-Anxiety is a natural response to a cancer diagnosis, whether for ourselves or a loved one.
-Our bodies engage a flight, fight or freeze mechanism that can become overwhelming.
-As chronic anxiety can lead to fatigue and depression over time, it is important to find stress-relieving techniques that work for you.
+Anxiety (worry) is a natural feeling when you or a loved one is affected with a cancer diagnosis; it can make you feel out of control and overwhelmed.
+Our bodies have a flight, fight or freeze response, and when we perceive a threat to our personal well-being, our life or a loved one's life, this mechanism is triggered, and we choose to engage the threat or flee from it.
+Chronic anxiety can lead to fatigue and depression over time, so it is important to find stress-relieving techniques that work for you.